BrunaMarjorie/Bug_Tracker_CBWA/README.md

 * [Contact](#contact)

 ## General info
-This project is the result of my Cloud-based Web Application subject in college.
+This is an API developed to track bugs in projects, allowing users to insert their issues and comments and send e-mail notifications to users.

 ## Screenshots
 Example screenshot